sciamlab/ckan4j-webapi/README.md

 Dependencies
 ------------
 The tools require a properly configured and working [ckan4j](http://github.com/sciamlab/ckan4j) that provide the appropriate methods to connect to a given CKAN instance.
+Furthermore the library require the [auth-lib](https://github.com/sciamlab/auth-lib)

-As test you can use the endpoint: http://beta.sciamlab.com:8080/ckan4j/webapi/
+As test you can use the endpoint: http://www.sciamlab.com/ckan4j/webapi

 Contribute
 ----------